fedcloud-eu/vault-doc/docs/quickstart.rst

 Modifying existing secrets
 **************************

-As mentioned in the Concepts above, secret values in secret objects cannot be edited.
+As mentioned in the Concepts above, secret values in secret objects cannot be edited individually in the service.
 However, users can get the contents of existing secret objects, change them locally, then put the new contents back to the service.
 For examples:

 * Adding new secret values to an existing secret object: